pyxem/orix/docs/source/installation.rst

    If not, consider upgrading your python version, or start a virtual environment with Python 3.5 or higher.

-5. Install texpy:
+5. Install orix:

    .. code:: shell

       > pip install .

-   This will install texpy alongside numpy and matplotlib.
+   This will install orix alongside numpy and matplotlib.